xczhou-astro/galaxyGenius/README.md

 ```

 ## Filters and PSFs
-Filters and PSFs of specific survey are saved in `Data/filters/(survey)` and `Data/PSFs/(survey)` directories.
+Filter throughputs and PSFs of specific surveys are saved in `Data/filters/(survey)` and `Data/PSFs/(survey)` directories.
 The format of filters are recommended to be plain text file with extension `.fil`, including two columns: wavelength (in angstrom) and throughputs.
-PSFs are recommended to be `numpy.array`, and can be opened by `numpy.loadtxt` or `numpy.load`.
+PSFs are recommended to be in `numpy.array`, and can be opened by `numpy.loadtxt` or `numpy.load`.
-Please make sure that the filters and PSFs exist in correct directories and formats before running galaxyEmulator.
+Please make sure that the filters and PSFs exist in correct directories and formats before running galaxyGenius.

 ## Sky backgrounds
-Instrumental noises are calculated based on the throughput of each filter and sky emission curve.
+Sky background noises are calculated based on the throughput of each filter and sky emission curve.
-We provide a helper notebook for calculation of instrumental noises in [Notebooks/calc_sky_bkg.ipynb](https://github.com/xczhou-astro/galaxyEmulator/blob/main/Notebooks/calc_sky_bkg.ipynb).
+We provide a helper notebook for calculation of instrumental noises in [Notebooks/calc_sky_bkg.ipynb](https://github.com/xczhou-astro/galaxyGenius/blob/main/Notebooks/calc_sky_bkg.ipynb).
-Please use with caution.

 ## Usage
 ### Initialization